 Baytown • 281-427-8768

-The Baytown Historical Museum is in the old Baytown Post Office.
-The origin of the museum dates back to May 14, 1970, when the city of Baytown formed a historical committee to look into establishing a historical museum in Baytown.
-The museum features artifacts pertaining to local and pioneer history.
+The museum is located in the old Baytown Post Office.
+The origin of the museum dates back to May 14, 1970, when the city of Baytown formed a historical committee to look into establishing a historical museum.
+Highlights include artifacts pertaining to local and pioneer history.

 Pirate’s Bay Water Park